August 31, 2023

 Business objectives, the organization’s current state and external forces will likely dictate the initial approach to cost optimization.
 The key to lasting impacts is a broad-based plan in which optimization becomes an ongoing commitment.

-Key Areas for Cost Optimization
+Key Areas for IT Cost Optimization

 As organizations begin their journey toward cost optimization, they should take a multipronged approach that includes planning, strategy and tactical measures.